studio1902/statamic-peak-docs/docs/features/forms.md

 # Forms

 Peak Forms live validate and submit using [Laravel Precognition](https://laravel.com/docs/10.x/precognition).
-The forms are designed around [Form Design Patterns](https://formdesignpatterns.com) and they support the AlpineJS driven [conditional fields feature](https://statamic.dev/tags/form-create#conditional-fields).
+The forms are designed around [Form Design Patterns](https://formdesignpatterns.com) (with a few exceptions) and they support the AlpineJS driven [conditional fields feature](https://statamic.dev/tags/form-create#conditional-fields).

+## Rendering

 Peak renders forms and mail templates dynamically so you can add as many forms as you'd like, just by creating them in the CP.
 They also support form sections you can create in the form blueprint builder.
 Peak ships with a default basic contact form you can edit using the following files: